 Christmas Read Alouds with Free Activities

-Earlier this week, I blogged about my favorite Christmas themed read alouds for upper elementary students.
+Earlier this week, I blogged about my favorite Christmas read alouds for upper elementary students.
 Make sure you check out that post to read about the books and grab some free printables for each book.
-Click here to read the post.
+Click here to read the post and grab the free Christmas read aloud printables.

 Christmas Themed Reading Passages